aviars/poet/README.md

 The information in the POET endorsement JWT is to be displayed by an OAuth2 Provider in the Authorization flow (when a user approves an application to access his or her own information).
 The intended use is for the information to be displayed to end users **prior** to authorizing an application.
 OAuth Providers may display a warning message when no endorsement JWTs are present for a given application (e.g. an OAuth2 client).

 POET provides a technical means for another party to _vouch for_ or _endorse_ an OAuth2 application.
-For example, the organizations, _NATE Trust_ and _UPMC_ could endorse the application _Cardiac Risk App_.
-In this example, _NATE_ and _UPMC_ are both "Endorsing Bodies (EB)”.
+For example, the organizations, _Transparent Health_ and _UPMC_ could endorse the application _Cardiac Risk App_.
+In this example, _Transparent Health_ and _UPMC_ are both "Endorsing Bodies (EB)”.
 An EB digitally signs a special file, called a _JWT_, that contains information about the OAuth2 application.
 Information contained within the JWT includes the application's redirect URIs and other basic information.
 This JWT payload is further described below.

 How Does POET Work for Endorsing Bodies (EBs)?